Does not apply to sports. Team sports

 • The ball is moved only by hitting it on the floor.

-Basketball is played outdoors and in gyms.
-It is popular because of its gambling, swiftness and external aesthetics.
+Basketball is played on open courts and in gyms.
+It is popular because of its excitement, swiftness and external aesthetics.
 Professional basketball players are tall, slender, long-legged.
 Everyone wants to be like them.
-Moreover, women can also play basketball.
+Moreover, women can play basketball too.

-This sport, like basketball, was also artificially invented in the USA.
+This sport, like basketball, was invented artificially in the USA.
 Christian Association coach William Morgan came up with an original mix of basketball, tennis, handball and baseball.
 In 1895, the first game took place, at which the modern name was invented.
-For volleyball you need a platform with a net stretched across.
+Volleyball requires a court with a net stretched across it.
 The net is placed at a height of 2.43 m and 2.25 m for men and women, respectively.
-In teams of 5 people.
+Teams have 5 people.
 Players change places as the ball is served.
-The goal of the game is to land the ball in the territory of the opposing team.
+The goal of the game is to land the ball in the opposing team's territory.
 Volleyball players use only their hands.
-It is forbidden to touch the mesh with your hands.
-No more than five parties are played up to 25 points each.
+It is prohibited to touch the net with your hands.
+No more than five games of up to 25 points each are played.

-Children and adults all over the world love volleyball as it develops reactions, gives a feeling of friendship and team support.
+Children and adults all over the world love volleyball, as it develops reactions, gives a feeling of friendship and team support.
 Characterizing various sports games, volleyball can be called the most democratic.
 This sport is available everywhere - in the yard, on the beach.
-Anyone can play, no special training is needed.
+Anyone can play special training not needed.

-Ball games, as seen in the example of football, basketball and volleyball described above, are the most dynamic and popular.
+Ball games, as seen in the example of football described above, basketball and volleyball are the most dynamic and popular.
 Balls were invented at the dawn of human civilization.
-Many national sports and yard children's games use large, small, leather, rag, wooden, and alabaster balls.
-Modern sports games with a ball are mainly team games.
+Many national species sports and yard children's games use balls large, small, leather, rag, wooden, alabaster.
+Modern ball sports are mainly team games.

 Actions with the ball can be varied:

-• Hitting a ball into a goal (football, polo, basketball, handball).
+• Hitting the ball into a goal (football, polo, basketball, handball).

-• Hitting the ball with a special tool - a racket, a bat (bast shoes, baseball, etc.).
+• Hitting the ball with a special instrument - a racket, a bat (lapta, baseball, etc.).

-• Throwing the ball over an obstacle (volleyball, tennis).
+• Throwing a ball over an obstacle (volleyball, tennis).

-• Non-team games with hitting the target (bowling, billiards).
+• Non-team games with hitting a target (bowling, billiards).

-There are many exciting ball games for children that are common in backyards, camps, and also in physical education classes.
+There are many exciting outdoor activities for children with a ball, which are common in yards, camps, and also in physical education classes.
 For example:

 • Potato.
 Players standing in a circle throw the ball to each other as quickly as possible.
-Anyone who did not have time to catch or hit the ball sits in the center of the circle.
-He can get out of there if he has time to intercept or hit the ball from another player.
+The one who did not manage to catch or hit the ball sits in the center of the circle.
+He can get out of there if he manages to intercept or hit the ball from another player.

 • Bouncers.
 Two lines are drawn on the ground at a distance of 5 meters from each other.
-Players stand between the lines, on which two bouncers occupy positions.
+The players stand between the lines, on which two bouncers take positions.
 The bouncers take turns throwing the ball towards each other, trying to hit the players with the ball.
-If the ball does not touch anyone, it is caught by the opponent's bouncer, and the players must run back.
-When the last player is eliminated, the first eliminated take the place of the dodgers.
+If the ball does not touch anyone, it is caught by the opposing bouncer and the players must run back.
+When the last player is eliminated, the first ones eliminated take the place of the bouncers.

 Military sports games

-In our time, military sports games have become widespread, involving the inclusion of elements of combat tactics.
-Weapons are used here, army methods of moving around the playing space are used.
-Teams are formed according to the military principle: squad, platoon, etc. The scope of action is close to the usual for conducting real hostilities - a field, a forest.
+Nowadays they have become widespread military sports games, suggesting the inclusion of elements of combat tactics.
+Weapons are used here and army methods of moving around the game space are used.
+Teams are formed according to military principles: squad, platoon, etc. The scope of action is close to that usual for real combat operations - a field, a forest.
 Teams can conduct defense, attack, reconnaissance.
-Military sports strategy involves the interaction of team members, creates a situation of combat.
-The group that hits all members of the opposing team wins.
+Military sports strategy involves the interaction of team members and creates a combat situation.
+The group that defeats all members of the opposing team wins.

-The most famous games in our time are:
+The following games are the most famous in our time:

 Paintball.
-Rival teams shoot paintballs at each other with air guns.
-The balls break on a live target and "mark" the achievement of the goal.
+Rival teams shoot each other with air guns paint balls.
+The balls crash against a live target and “mark” the achievement of the goal.

 Hardball.
 This competition uses pneumatic recreational weapons with a bullet speed of 180 meters per second

 Laser tag.
-As a weapon, a laser emitter is used that affects sensory sensors.
+A laser emitter is used as a weapon, hitting touch sensors.

 Airsoft.
-Weapons - pneumatics and electro-pneumatics with plastic balls (caliber - 6 mm).
+Weapons - pneumatic and electro-pneumatic with plastic balls (caliber - 6 mm).

-Many of the games listed are featured in the Summer and Winter Olympics.
+Many of the games listed are featured at the Summer and Winter Olympics.
 The list expands every year.
-In recent years, Olympic sports have been considered:
+In recent years, the following were considered Olympic sports:

 • badminton;